emcuttsy/monoglot-anxiety/content/blog/fehler-files-talking-about-talking.md

 *There are a lot of words for 'drunk' in German.
 Find as many as you can, and then write a story in which the main character is drunk.*

-All those words for "drunk" are coming up in the next post.
+All those words for "drunk" are coming up in another post.
 Cheers! :beers: